-Universal Links, URI Schemes, and the Tech Stack: How Do They Apply To Deep Linking?
+How Universal Links, URI Schemes, and Tech Stacks Apply To Deep Linking

 Deep linking is an essential component in any successful mobile marketing campaign.
 The value it delivers by connecting a fragmented mobile ecosystem and enabling a superior mobile user experience is well known.
 However, very few truly understand how this is done, and are often confused by different types of links used to route users from point A to point B within a mobile device.

 To help make sense of it all, we’ve just released Everything a Marketer Needs to Know About Deep Linking — the most comprehensive deep linking guide in the market, with 6 in-depth chapters covering everything from explaining basic terms, through deciphering Universal Links, to understanding the relationship between deep linking and attribution.

 What is a deep link?
 It’s just a link, which is a URL

 Generally speaking, a link is a digital address, name or reference to a file on “The internet”.
 A deep link is a link, or a special URL that directs users to a specific spot within a website or an app.